-This post is a little late, but last year I made these fun DIY Party Decorations for my little girl’s first birthday party.
+When my daughter turned one, I tried to DIY all the party decorations for my little girl’s first birthday party.
 The theme was confetti and the colors were pink, mint, teal, and gold…so I decided to make a paper rosette birthday backdrop for the dessert table.
 Since we are having the party at another location, I wanted the backdrop to be something we could move easily, so when we got there it’s all ready to set up.
 I started by making all these fun large, medium, and small paper rosettes and then adding a variety of confetti cutouts to the board to really make it fun and festive.
 I thought I’d walk you through how to make paper rosettes for a birthday party in any color or style to match your decor!!
 It’s a super inexpensive way to decorate for a party, graduation, or even just to decorate a bedroom and make it pretty and festive!
 Let’s hop in…

 - Martha Stewart Scoring Board (optional–but much easier with it)